What to Expect at Redeemer: Our Anglican Style of Worship

 If you weren’t raised in a liturgical tradition, your first visit to an Anglican service can be confusing.
 Why do we stand?
 Why do we kneel?
 What are all these signs we’re making with our hands?
 Why are people wearing robes?
 Here are answers to basic questions about the mechanics of our worship tradition.

 How long is a typical service?

-Our services last about 1.5 hours.
-We have an early service from 8:30-10am and a second from 11am-12:30pm with an hour for community in between from 10-11am.
+Our service lasts about 1.5 hours.
+It begins at 10am and is followed by a hospitality hour in our Greenhouse at 11:30am.
 We also have a service in Swahili and Kinyarwandan that begins at 3pm.

 How do people dress at Church of the Redeemer?